Three images of different types of elastic against a concrete background

 Environmental and Social Commitment

-• GOTS certified organic cotton from Turkey
+• GOTS certified organic cotton sourced from Turkey

-• REACH compliant natural rubber sourced from Malaysia
+• REACH-compliant natural rubber sourced from Malaysia

-• All products OEKO-TEX certified
+• OEKO-TEX certified products

 • Tested against heat and chlorine